Search waiting | Matsusada Precision

 Capacitor | Matsusada Precision

-Capacitors are crucial components in most electronic devices.
+Capacitors are fundamental components integral to the operation of nearly all electronic devices.
 They are widely used in electronic circuits, power circuits, power supply units, etc.

 Capacitors are considered as one of the Big Three Passive Components, along with resistors and inductors, which form the basic electronic circuits.
 Passive components are electronic devices that consume, store, and/or release electricity.